 Strengths-based data collection considers community assets and the positive aspects of people’s lives.
 Shifting the focus to “what’s right” can identify untapped or underused community resources and assets.
 It helps to nurture resilience rather than dependency.

-ABCD advocates point to five kinds of assets found in every community—people with skills and abilities; associations formed to achieve common purposes; institutions such as businesses, schools, and government organizations; physical assets such as land and the built environment; and connections among individuals.
-Programs based on ABCD harness these assets to improve the social determinants of health in their community, using social capital—the level of connectedness among residents—to drive changes that improve well-being for everyone.
+ABCD advocates point to five kinds of assets found in every community—people with skills and abilities; associations formed to achieve common purposes; institutions such as businesses, schools and government organisations; physical assets such as land and the built environment; and connections among individuals.
+Programmes based on ABCD harness these assets to improve the social determinants of health in their community, using social capital—the level of connectedness among residents—to drive changes that improve well-being for everyone.

 Large-scale change often requires a watershed moment, one that forces us to acknowledge and accommodate a new world order.
 The Great Depression was one such example, giving rise to the New Deal.
 The September 11 terrorist attacks were another, transforming international air travel and national security.
 COVID-19 and its associated costs represent another such moment, one with the potential to reshape health and social care systems.